-The skills observed include application of theory to practice and the ability to plan, manage, organise and assess pupil learning for extended periods up to and including one full week during placement.
+The skills observed include application of theory to practice and the ability to plan, manage, organise and assess pupil learning.
 The national school experience report, based on the GTCS standard for provisional registration, is used to structure and report this assessment.

 ||Formative feedback will be offered via the following: